2730938958/2730938958.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a BSc software engineering student.
-For more details and project experience, please move to my github repository.
+I am currently a Msc student of National University of Singapore, Majoring in Artificial Intelligence System.